Louvre Museum: remaining elements of a bronze monument to King Louis XIV by Martin Desjardins erected at Place des Victoires in Paris in 1686

 Louvre Museum: bronze bust of Pope Urban VIII Barberini

 In 1632 Bernini made a marble bust of Pope Urban VIII by whom he was treated like a son.
-The bust is still at the Barberini Palace, now turned into a museum.
+The bust is still at Palazzo Barberini, now turned into a museum.
 Similar to the bust of Pope Gregory XV, bronze copies were made and one of them was acquired by the Louvre Museum.

 Other pages dealing with Baroque sculpture: